Age and Dementia-Friendly Business designation launched

 The Age and Dementia-Friendly Business designation is one of the action items included in the plan, which is marking its one year of completion through the new Age-Friendly Year 1 Achievements Report which shares the successes made over the last year in making Boston an age-friendly city.

 Highlights of Year 1 Completed Action Items Include:

 - Launched interactive restrooms map of all city-owned public restrooms as a resource for older residents.

 - Curated an Employment Guide with current workforce training programs and career development opportunities for older workers.
-Included as an action item, the Elderly Commission committed to identifying and addressing the barriers to employment for people over 50 in our city.
+Included as an action item, the Age Strong Commission committed to identifying and addressing the barriers to employment for people over 50 in our city.

 - Designed front-facing City staff training to educate employees on the unique needs of older adults, including those with dementia.

 - Developed a pilot senior Civic Academy a five-session course where residents of diverse backgrounds and neighborhoods of the city came together to learn about municipal, state, and federal policy and how to become effective advocates.

 - Launched Age and Dementia-Friendly Business designation to encourage local businesses to make their spaces and services more inclusive for people of all ages.